-We paid our initial distribution of \$0.40625 per common share (\$1.625 annualized) to our stockholders on March 1, 2012.
-This distribution achieved our target of a 6.5 annualized yield on our \$25 public offer price.
-We will provide our expectation for tax characterization of TTP's 2012 distributions later in the year.
+We paid a distribution of \$0.40625 per common share (\$1.625 annualized) to our stockholders on June 1, 2012.
+This distribution represented an annualized yield of 7.0 percent based on our fiscal guarter closing price of \$23.24.
+For tax purposes, we currently expect 80 to 100 percent of TTP's 2012 distributions will be characterized as gualified dividend income and capital gain, with the remainder being ordinary income and return of capital.
 A final determination of the characterization will be made in January 2013.

-We ended our first fiscal quarter with leverage (including bank debt, senior notes and preferred stock) at 21.7 percent of total assets, and with a weighted average maturity of 5.4 years, a weighted average cost of 3.2 percent, and over 70 percent at fixed rates.
-We continue to believe a primarily fixed-rate strategy with laddered maturities enhances the predictability and sustainability of our distributable cash flow across multiple interest rate environments.
+We ended the second fiscal guarter with leverage (including bank debt, senior notes and preferred stock) at 23.7 percent of total assets, which had a weighted average maturity of 5.2 years, a weighted average cost of 3.1 percent, and over 72 percent at fixed rates.